yuvrajhash/Adhiron/BACKEND_README.md

 # Adhiron Group E-Commerce Backend

-This document provides information about the backend implementation for the Adhiron Group pharmaceutical e-commerce website.
+This document provides information about the backend implementation for the Adhiron Group e-commerce website.

 ## Backend Architecture